Ancient Roman cuisine

-The cuisine of ancient Rome changed greatly over the duration of the civilization's existence.
+The cuisine of ancient Rome changed a lot over the duration of the civilization's existence.
 Dietary habits were affected by the political changes from kingdom to republic to empire, and Roman trading with foreigners along with the empire's enormous expansion exposed Romans to many new foods, provincial culinary habits and cooking methods.

 In the beginning, dietary differences between Roman social classes were not great, but disparities developed with the empire's growth.

 Archaeology

-Most organic foods decay under ordinary conditions, but ashes and animal bones offer some archaeological details about the Ancient Roman diet.
+Most organic foods decay under ordinary conditions, but ashes and animal bones offer some archaeological details about the ancient Roman diet.
 Phytoliths have been found at a cemetery in Tarragona, Spain.
 Imported figs were among the charred foods preserved when Boudica and her army burned down a Roman shop in Colchester.
 Chickpeas and bowls of fruit are known from Herculaneum, preserved since Vesuvius destroyed the town in 79 AD.
 Remains of small fish bones, sea urchin spines and mineralized plants have survived in the city's sewers; the plants archaeologists have identified include dill, coriander, flax, lentil, cabbage, opium poppy and various other nuts, fruits and legumes, as well as a diverse variety of fish and shellfish.
-At Pompeii, grapes, bread and pastry were burned and buried in peristyle courtyard gardens as offerings to household Lares.
+At Pompeii, grapes, cheese, bread and pastry were burned and buried in peristyle courtyard gardens as offerings to household Lares.